telerik/ajax-docs/controls/wizard/structure/steps.md

 * **Enabled** - enables/disables the RadWizardStep.

 * **AllowReturn** - allows/prevents the step from being activated more than once.
-The default value is **"True"** and users are able to go back to this step as many times as they want.
+The default value is **"True"** and users are able to go back to this step as many times as they want. `AllowReturn="False"` is tracked correctly when the steps are changed only on the client or only on the server.

 * **DisplayCancel** - shows/hides the cancel button for a step.